 New COVID-19 cases drop to 4,699, with 98 more deaths and 174,000 Moderna doses coming

-COVID-19 infections dropped again Monday with 4,699 new cases, the lowest since late October, as health departments prepare for 174,000 doses of Moderna Inc's recently approved vaccine to arrive Wednesday and Thursday.
+COVID-19 infections dropped again Monday with 4,699 new cases, the lowest since late October, as health departments and hospitals prepare for 174,000 doses of Moderna Inc.'s recently approved vaccine to arrive Wednesday and Thursday.

-So far, 63,000 Illinois health care workers outside Chicago have been vaccinated.
+So far, 63,000 Illinois health care workers outside Chicago have received their first doses of the two-shot vaccine.
 Chicago keeps a separate count.

 And 60,450 more doses of the Pfizer vaccine should be delivered Tuesday and Wednesday, Gov. J.B.
 Pritzker's office announced.